ComNets-Bremen/OPS/README.md

                            +-----------|------------+
                                        |

+The Notification Generator is a network-wide model that holds a set of messages and disseminates to the user behavior models of nodes.
+The models associated with notification generation are,

+   - `KNotificationGenerator` - Notifications (i.e., messages) are held and disseminated to the user behaviour models of each node to inject them into the network.

-Each of the above layers can be configured to use different implementations relevant to the specific layer as listed below.
+The layers of a node can be configured to use different implementations relevant to the specific layer as listed below.

-1. Application Layer - Applications generate data and feedback.
-Current applications are,
+1. Application Layer with UBM - Applications generate data and feedback based on the preferences of the users.
+Current models are,

+   - `KUserBehavior` - Performs the enforcement of user preferences on the notifications (messages)
-   - `KBruitApp` - Generates data and feedback randomly
+   - `KBasicUBMApp` - Injects and receives to/from network
-   - `KHeraldApp` - Generates data from a given list and generates feedback for this data randomly
-   - `KPromoteApp` - Generates data as constant, uniformly distributed or exponentially distributed traffic

 2. Opportunistic Networking Layer - Performs the forwarding of data and feedback according to the forwarding strategy employed.
 Current implementations are,